Agriculture and the Occupational Safety and Health Act

 - Keep employees informed of their rights and obligations under the law by posting the OSHA poster.

 What are the employee’s responsibilities?

 Each employee has the duty to comply with safety and health standards and all regulations and orders issued to create a safe work place.
-If a standard calls for guards on a machine and the employer provided these guards, then the employee must keep them in place when using the machine.
-The employer must get the employee to comply with the rules.
-The employer can discipline employees that choose not to comply.
-However, the employee is not subject to fines for not complying, the employer is.
+If a standard calls for guards on a machine and the employer provided those guards, then the employee must keep them in place when using the machine.
+The employer must get the employee to comply with the rules and can discipline employees choosing not to comply.
+However, the employee is not subject to fines for not complying; the employer is subject to fines.

 What are the standards established by OSHA?

 Occupational safety and health standards are rules that help safeguard workers.
-To date, the U.S. Secretary of Labor has declared seven specific standards that apply to agriculture.
+To date, the U.S. Secretary of Labor has declared ten specific standards that apply to agriculture.

 What are the OSHA standards for agriculture?

 - The slow-moving vehicle (SMV) emblem